Custom Deleters and Intrusive Reference Counting

 private:

-};Its usage is almost identical to shared_ptr, but the underlying mechanism is completely different — there is no control block and no extra heap allocation:
+};The usage is almost identical to std::shared_ptr, but the underlying mechanism is completely different—no control block, no extra heap allocation:

-// 完整实现代码见 code/volumn_codes/vol2/ch01-smart-pointers/05-intrusive-ptr-demo.cppThe core difference between the intrusive approach and shared_ptr lies in this: the control block of shared_ptr is allocated on the heap outside the object (requiring an extra new), whereas the intrusive approach places the counter directly inside the object.
-This means there is only one memory allocation (the object itself), and accessing the reference count does not require jumping to another memory location (which is more cache-friendly).
+intrusive_ptr<Texture> shared_tex(tex.release()); // Transfer ownershipThe core difference between the intrusive approach and std::shared_ptr is: the control block of std::shared_ptr is allocated on the heap outside the object (requiring extra new), while the intrusive approach places the counter directly inside the object.
+This means there is only one memory allocation (the object itself), and accessing the reference count does not require jumping to another memory location (more cache-friendly).

-The intrusive approach also has some limitations: the object must inherit from a reference counting base class (intrusiveness), it is not convenient for managing objects of existing types (such as standard library types), and the thread safety of the reference count is up to you to decide.
-However, it is precisely this "you decide" flexibility that makes the intrusive approach very attractive in embedded systems — in a single-threaded scenario, you can use a plain int counter; in a multi-threaded scenario, you need to switch the counter to std::atomic<int>, which introduces the overhead of atomic operations.
-For a complete multi-threaded implementation example, see code/volumn_codes/vol2/ch01-smart-pointers/05-intrusive-ptr-demo.cpp.
+The intrusive approach also has some limitations: the object must inherit from the reference counting base class (intrusiveness), it is inconvenient to manage objects of existing types (like standard library types), and you must decide on the thread safety of the reference count yourself.
+However, it is precisely this flexibility of "you decide" that makes the intrusive approach very attractive in embedded systems—in single-threaded scenarios, you can use a normal int counter; in multi-threaded scenarios, you need to switch the counter to std::atomic<int>, which introduces the overhead of atomic operations.
+See Godbolt for a full multi-threaded implementation example.

-In embedded systems, resources are typically not "objects created with new," but rather hardware handles — DMA channels, SPI buses, GPIO pins, and so on.
-"Releasing" these handles does not mean calling delete, but rather calling specific HAL functions.
-Custom deleters + unique_ptr (or the intrusive approach) are ideal tools for managing this type of resource.
+In embedded systems, resources are usually not "objects created with new," but hardware handles—DMA channels, SPI buses, GPIO pins, etc. The "release" of these handles is not delete, but calling specific HAL functions.
+Custom deleters + std::unique_ptr (or the intrusive approach) are ideal tools for managing such resources.

 }